mayank-shekhar/aepsdk-expo-plugin/docs/getting-started.md

 #### Installation

-In you expo project, install the Adobe Experience Platform Expo plugin.
+In your expo project, install the Adobe Experience Platform Expo plugin.

 To install the plugin, run the following command: